Contact:

 Selection and interaction with tools from Darda GmbH

 The effectiveness of a retention system depends on its coordination with the tool in use.
 With concrete demolition shears, robust, short-guided catch lines and defined tipping axes are sensible.
 With stone and concrete splitters, fracture guidance is the focus: blocking and counter-hold secure the desired splitting direction.
 For combination shears, multi-cutters, steel shears, and tank cutters, material springback, segment size, and edge stability must also be considered.
 Hydraulic power packs and lines are retained separately and routed so that they never enter the cutting or splitting zone.
+Interfaces, including quick-change systems and couplings, are planned to maintain clear load paths at every step.

 Normative and organizational aspects